HL7/davinci-alerts/input/pagecontent/guidance.md

 #### How to define the Message Bundle
 {:.no_toc}

 The set of resources within the message and their relationship to each other can be represented as an interconnected graph of resources as Figure 3 below illustrates (Note that this a simplified and incomplete representation of the possible resources in notification message bundle.
-See [Figure 8] for an example of a resource graph for the admission/discharge scenario):
+See [Figure 8] for an example of a resource graph for the admission/transfer/discharge scenarios):

 {% include img-portrait.html img="generic_message_graph.svg" caption="Figure 3" %}